carbon-design-system/sveld/README.md

 Use the `@event` tag to type dispatched events.
 An event name is required and a description optional.

-In Svelte 5 runes components, callback props such as `onclick` are treated as component props, not events.
-The `events` output remains reserved for real dispatched events and legacy forwarded events.
+In Svelte 5 runes components, callback props like `onclick` are props, not events.
+The `events` output stays reserved for dispatched events and legacy forwarded events.
 If a runes component documents `@event foo` and exposes a matching callback prop like `onfoo` without actually dispatching or forwarding `foo`, `sveld` aliases that documentation onto the callback prop instead of synthesizing an emitted event.

 Use `null` as the value if no event detail is provided.